chewxy/churchofturing/src/content/post/what-is-an-algorithm.md

 That J recognized this early is quite remarkable.
 Adults often take this for granted.
 When introspective, we would of course realize we're taking one step after another.
 However, we didn't have a way to describe it except in ad-hoc fashion.
 In fact, it wasn't until the 1920s that mathematicians started wondering about the formalizing the notion of "steps" in doing mathematics.

-Following the publication of Whitehead and Russell, and the posing of the Entscheidungsproblem, Emil Post did a lot of work in the 1920s in trying to formalize the notion of a "step".
+Following the publication of [Whitehead and Russell](https://en.wikipedia.org/wiki/Principia_Mathematica), and the posing of the [Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem), Emil Post did a lot of work in the 1920s in trying to formalize the notion of a "step".
 Convinced he was going down the wrong path, he did not publish until the 1940s.
 At the same time, much work was being done by Alan Turing and Alonzo Church.
 An often-unmentioned contemporary, George Stibitz, may also have invented something of the notion of a Turing Machine.

-Lambda calculus and Turing machines are formalizations of algorithms - the methods of formalization are different, but end up being different views of the same thing.
+[Lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) and [Turing machines](https://en.wikipedia.org/wiki/Turing_machine) are formalizations of algorithms - the methods of formalization are different, but end up being different views of the same thing.
 The "thing" in question is what we now call an algorithm.

 ## What is An Algorithm? ##

 The so-called encapsulation of steps is an informal defination of an algorithm: A sequence of operations to be taken one after another.
 This arises very naturally in real life.
 We as humans, do one thing, then the next, and then the next, in sequence.
 The notion of "nextness" is the root of all algorithms.

 Here I must note that it is a very common thing for young children to repeatedly ask "and then?" - often to annoy adults around them -  but more and more, I am starting to believe that it is a "default mode" of a child's brain.
 The brain in its default state, I believe to be an emergent unhalting algorithm - the exact model of computation I suspect is closer to an infinite automata, which in some ways can be seen to be more powerful than Turing machines/lambda calculus.

+But I digress.

 ### Features of An Algorithm ###